shriramdevanathan/ToyWeatherSimulator/README.md

 Instructions to run:

-Softwares needed: Java 1.8, maven 3.5
+Softwares needed: Java 1.8+, maven 3.5

-1. This is a maven project, and hence all dependencies are maintained by maven.
+**This is a maven project, and hence all dependencies are maintained by maven.
 I have also used JDK1.8 completely.

-So do a 'mvn clean install' from root folder.
+1. Do a 'mvn clean install' from root folder.
-2. To compile the project, run 'mvn compile' from the root folder.
+2. To compile the project, run 'mvn compile' from the root folder(/path/to/ToyWeatherSimuilator-master).
 3. To run the project from command line, type 'mvn exec:java' from the root folder
+4. To run test cases from command line, type 'mvn test' from the root folder

 Extra Instructions if needbe:
-4. To run the project from eclipse, right click on project->Run as->Maven Test to run the test cases.
+5. To run the project from eclipse, right click on project->Run as->Maven Test to run the test cases.

+**Assumption is user already has java 1.8, and maven installed in the system(I am working on providing an executable jar with all dependencies contained).

-Sample output will look like this:-(4 days)
+Sample output will look like this:-(4 days from now, including the current day)

 Darwin|-34.92,138.62,48|2017-07-10|RAIN|26.6|1014.6|77.0